fabio-a-oliveira/mmm_public/README.md

 ___Public version of the repo.
 This version does not contain any code, only some file samples and a description.___

+The full repository is available at this link (if you have the proper access): https://github.com/fabio-a-oliveira/mmm

 ## About

 This project uses infinitepay transactions to create music.